 Choosing an Expiration: Matching Time to Your Trade

 When traders talk about an options trade, they usually argue about the strike and the direction.
 The expiration gets picked almost as an afterthought.
 That is backwards.
 The expiration you choose changes the character of the trade as much as the strike does, and getting it wrong is a quiet way to lose on a position your thesis got right.
+The Options Industry Council notes that shorter-dated options carry faster time decay and greater expiration-day risk, and the full risk profile is set out in the OCC options disclosure document.

 What expiration really decides